-Your womb or uterus is lined by the endometrium; several layers of tissue, the innermost of which grow and shed (grow thick and then thin again) during healthy menstruation each month.
+Your womb or uterus is lined by the endometrium; it consists of several layers of tissue, the innermost of which grows and sheds (grows thick and then thin again) during healthy menstruation each month.
 An adequately thick uterine lining is required for a healthy uterus and a healthy menstrual period.
 It’s also necessary for successful implantation of an embryo and pregnancy.

 Knowing this, to hear “thick uterine lining” does not immediately indicate infertility or mean a woman will never become pregnant.
 Remember, the uterine lining thickens naturally in response to fluctuating hormones each cycle, as well as during pregnancy.
-However, a chronically thickened uterine lining (over 15 millimeters (mm)) may cause difficulty for an embryo to implant.
+A uterine lining thickness of 6 to 13 mm (millimeters) around the ovulation is considered adequate.
+However, a chronically thickened uterine lining, over 15 mm, according to the Advanced Fertility Center of Chicago, may cause difficulty for an embryo to implant.
 Being diagnosed with a thick uterine lining can be very concerning for a woman who is also working on a fertility health issue.
 It’s an alert that hormones are imbalanced and extra support is needed.

 Could You Have a Thick Uterine Lining?